Complete List of Hypothyroidism Symptoms with Checklist and Lab Guide

 Your best bet is to look for a Doctor who specializes in thyroid care with an integrative or personalized approach.

-Alternatively you can also call local pharmacies and ask for a list of Doctors that Doctor prescribs liothyronine and Natural desiccated thyroid hormone, again if the answer is "Yes" you are onto something.
+Alternatively, you can also call local pharmacies and ask for a list of Doctors that Doctor prescribes liothyronine and Natural desiccated thyroid hormone, again if the answer is "Yes" you are onto something.

 You can also look for reviews online or from other patients.

 Whatever you do make sure you find a Doctor who can prescribe medication.

 Many Doctors that practice functional medicine may be more willing to prescribe the medications I listed above, but you still need to do your research.

 Helpful Tips and Tricks for treating your thyroid:

 Trouble losing weight?
 Check out this link.

 Want to increase your thyroid hormone naturally?
 Check out this link.

 Want to know the best supplements for your thyroid health?
 Check out this link.